How-to

 How to Turn Your Google Maps Saved Places into a Real Trip Itinerary

 Google Maps is where most people quietly build their dream trips.
 You stumble on a restaurant recommendation in a Reddit thread and hit "Save."
-A friend mentions a great hiking trail — saved.
-A travel article lists 10 things to do in Kyoto — you star four of them.
+A friend mentions a great hiking trail, so that goes in too.
+A travel article lists 10 things to do in Kyoto and you star four of them.
 Over time, your saved places list becomes a surprisingly good map of everywhere you've ever wanted to go.

 The problem: Google Maps was not built to be a trip planner.
 It's a navigation tool.
 Your saved places are organized by list name at best, and there's no way to convert them into a sequential, day-by-day schedule.
 You can view them on a map, but you can't build an itinerary from them directly.